JBZoo/CSV-Blueprint/README.md

 ### Features

 * Just create a simple and [friendly Yaml](#schema-definition) with your CSV schema and the tool will validate your files line by line.
-You will get a very detailed report with row and column accuracy.
+You will get a very [detailed report](#report-examples) with row, column and rule accuracy.
 * Out of the box, you have access to [over 330 validation rules](schema-examples/full.yml) that can be combined to control the severity of validation.
 * You can validate each value (like, date has a strict format on each line), or the entire column (like, median of all values is within limits).
+It's up to you to choose the severity of the rules.
 * Use it anywhere as it is packaged in [Docker](#usage) or even as part of your [GitHub Actions](#gitHub-action-format).
 * Create a CSV in your pipelines/ETL/CI and ensure that it meets the most stringent expectations.
 * Prepare your own libraries with complex rules using [presets](#presets-and-reusable-schemas).
 This will help you work with hundreds of different files at the same time.
 * [Create schema on the fly](#complete-cli-help-message) based on an existing CSV file (It's beta.
 Coming really soon!).
+* I believe it is the simplest yet flexible and powerful CSV validator in the world. ☺️

 <details>